soumyarooproy/prog_prob_solving/problems/linked_lists.md

 ---

 #### Variant 3: Remove duplicate items from a list <a name="remove_dups"></a>
 This problem is a harder variant of the uniquify/dedup problem above.
-In this problem, a the original head is not guaranteed to be the new head.
+In this problem, any key that appears twice or more number of times consecutively should be removed from the final list.
+Note that, in contrast to the dedup problem, the original head is not guaranteed to be the new head.

 Define the following invariants:
 * `tail` be the last node in the (new) list with only unique elements